 the ground, on condition that they maintain the fences of the said Park and do

 not sub-let it without the consent of the Committee”.
 The ground was named Hampden Park.
+(The site of the first Hampden Park is now occupied by Hampden Bowling Club.)

 The International match in 1872 had persuaded Queen’s Park that Scottish football would be better supervised by Scots clubs gathered in their own Association.
 In February 1873, Queen’s Park secretary Archibald Rae had written to Scottish clubs proposing the formation of a Scottish Football Association and the establishment of a Scottish Cup competition in the following season.
 Eight clubs attended a meeting in response to Rae’s letter and the SFA was born.